RealSalmon/cloud-formation-rds-properties/README.md

 # cloud-formation-rds-properties

-## A Lambda backed custom resource for CloudFormation that provides information about an RDS instance
+## A Lambda backed custom resource for CloudFormation that provides information about an RDS instance or cluster

 [![CircleCI](https://circleci.com/gh/RealSalmon/cloud-formation-rds-properties.svg?style=svg)](https://circleci.com/gh/RealSalmon/cloud-formation-rds-properties)

 ### Purpose:
-This custom resource provides information about an AWS RDS instance.
+This custom resource provides information about an AWS RDS instance or cluster.

-It might be useful in situations where your RDS instance is outside of a CloudFormation stack where it would be helpful to have that information without the need to enter several parameters.
-It might also be helpful in situations where you need additional information about an RDS instance that the return values for a AWS::RDS::DBInstance type do not include.
+It might be useful in situations where your RDS resource is outside of a CloudFormation stack where it would be helpful to have that information without the need to enter several parameters.
+It might also be helpful in situations where you need additional information about an RDS resource that the return values for AWS::RDS::DBInstance and AWS::RDS::DBCluster do not include.

 ### Installation
 This custom resource can be installed on your AWS account by deploying the